LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 Note that we have to decide up front how large our arrays `students` and `grades` are going to be.
 Thus, we make the arrays potentially larger than they need to be (or potentially smaller, if there were a large number of students).
 Like lists, we can index into arrays with integers (`students[i]` for example).
 Unlike lists, however, there is no analog of `.add()`, which adds an item to "the end" of a list.
 We must always access and assign array elements using an explicit index.
 This makes for code that can seem littered with array counters (like our friends `i` and `j`) and is more difficult to read (not to mention more error-prone).

-Like lists, however, we can loop through an array using a `for-in` loop as long as we don't need to use the index of the current item.
+Like lists, however, we can loop through an array using a `for-each` loop as long as we don't need to use the index of the current item.
 If we only wanted to print each student's name, and not their grade, at the end of our program, we could do the following:

 ```java
 for (String student : students)